InfectedBit/TimeTrack/README.md

 ---

 ## License

-MIT — free to use, modify, and distribute.
+GPL — free to use, modify, and distribute.